Hospitals & Asylums

 Statute

-To enact parliamentary democracy Hospitals & Asylums (HA) was established in 2000.
+Hospitals & Asylums (HA) was created in 2000.

 HA dates to the Naval Hospital Act of Feb.
 26, 1811, that was the work of Paul Hamilton secretary of the Navy under President James Madison.
 The codification at Title 24 of the United States Code was the work of Hon.
 Edward C. Little who died on June 24, 1924.

-Economic law demands that we work together to achieve socio-economic co-operation.
+Economic law demands that we work together.
 Both the state and the private sector play an important role.
 Everyone has the fundamental right to be free of hunger, poverty and disease.
-It is the equal right of men and women to the enjoyment of all the economic, social and cultural rights the State respects, protects and fulfills.
+It is the equal right of men and women to the enjoyment of all the economic, social and cultural rights; to read and write and thereby to grow and flourish with equal rights, health, justice, truth, freedom and peace in pursuit of eternal life, prosperity and happiness.

 In all our dealings we must be ethical.
 To the government ethics is a matter of accounting for income, expenditure and association.
 To the professional ethics is a matter of profiting with the least risk of harm to anyone.
 Everyone has a professional responsibility to provide adequately for the needs of those unable to pay.

-Chapter Two: Practical Petitions.
+Chapter Two (Arts.
+10-16): Practical Petitions.
 To encourage people to litigate the statute the most usable sections are promoted.
 People are promised up to $50 to donate blood.
 People are encouraged to say when an invasion or violation of the rules and regulations is unlawful and up to $1,000 fine and 12 months in jail is due, People are sought to perfect bona fide claims to land through private exchange and/or nationalization.
 Forms simplify the repatriation and release of alleged mentally ill detainees and discipline professional misconduct.
-Fines and forfeitures under the Uniform Code of Military Justice are claimed by the Armed Forces Retirement Home Trust Fund.
-Terms of admission to the Armed Forces Retirement Home.
+Fines and forfeitures under the Uniform Code of Military Justice are claimed by the Armed Forces Retirement Home Trust FundTerms of admission to the Armed Forces Retirement Home.

-Chapter Five: Political Privilege, Political power is a privilege not a right.
+Chapter Four (Arts.
+25-30): Political Privilege, Political power is a privilege not a right.
 Every citizen shall have the right and the opportunity to participate in the conduct of public affairs directly or through freely chosen representatives, to vote and be elected and to have access to public service.
 Political parties are a protected form of freedom of association.
 Members shall refrain from the threat or use of force against the territorial integrity or political independence.
 The political spectrum accepts free market liberals and social conservative but regulates communism and fascism administratively because there is a division between the public and private sectors.
 Political organizations write annual reports to Congress, publish newsletters and candidate committees.
-Non Governmental Organizations report quadrennial to ECOSOC.
+Non-Governmental Organizations report quadrennial to ECOSOC.
 Non profit organizations are tax exempt by virtue of their work.
 Everyone is entitled to the highest achievable standard of health and proliferation of ethics committees.
 Everyone has a right to enjoy the benefits of education.

 Chapter 3 Health and Welfare in June

-Chapter 4 State Mental Institution Library Education for Social Work month in March
+Chapter 4 State Mental Institution Library Education in March for Social Work month

-Chapter 5 International Development in September
+Chapter 5 Customs in September

 Chapter 6 Judicial Delinquency in January